 Holy cow.
 This is the Godzilla of bees.

-With a furious buzz, the thing dives off the lampshade and arrows toward my head.
+I’ve sidled a bit too close and, with a furious buzz, Mr. Stingything arrows toward my head.
 I toss the iPad over the bed and hit the floor–crash.
 Bug returns to lampshade.
-I stay on the floor.
+I stay down.

-11:40pm: Wish I’d had the foresight to wear pajamas tonight.
-On the other hand, they’d have to be kevlar to protect me against Mr. Stingything.
+11:40pm: Wish I’d had the foresight to wear pajamas tonight; I’m feeling incredibly vulnerable, sting-wise.
+On the other hand, my PJs would have to be kevlar to protect me against Mr. Stingything.
 Besides, no pajamas means I don’t have to worry about Mr. Stingything getting tangled in inconvenient places.

-I check on the bug; he’s settled on the bottom edge of the shade and appears to be taking a bath.
-After maybe 15 minutes he takes a nap (above, left), suspended from the bottom of the shade.
+I check on the bug; he’s settled on the bottom edge of the lampshade and appears to be taking a bath.
+After maybe 15 minutes he stops moving and takes a nap, suspended from the bottom of the shade.